canjs/canjs/control/control.md

 The selector can also be templated.

-## Templated Event Handlers Pt 2 "{objectName}"
+### Templated Event Handlers Pt 2 `"{objectName}"`

-Controller can also bind to objects other than this.element with templated event handlers.
-This is critical for avoiding memory leaks that are so common among MVC applications.
+Control can also bind to objects other than `this.element` with templated event handlers.
+This is _critical for avoiding memory leaks that are so common among MVC applications.

-If the value inside {NAME} is an object, that object will be bound to.
+If the value inside `{NAME}` is an object, that object will be bound to.
 For example, the following tooltip listens to clicks on the window:

     var Tooltip = can.Control({
       "{window} click" : function(el, ev){